markuman/hausschrat/docs/src/README.md

-# DRAFT

 # hausschrat

-The most easiest SSH CA I can think of.
+The simplest SSH CA I can think of.

 # design